Academic Policy 1405.11

 member shall state that such a conflict exists and shall recuse from all discussion

-meeting during discussion and voting on that candidate.
-The committee member is not
+the meeting during discussion and voting on that candidate.
+The committee member is

-obligated to state the nature of the conflict of interest.
-When counting and recording
+not obligated to state the nature of the conflict of interest.
+When counting and

-committee votes, any recusing member shall be considered as absent for that vote,
+recording committee votes, any recusing member shall be considered as absent for that

 - Elected members of the Unit Personnel Committee shall be allowed to discuss and vote